opendashteam/open-dash/README.md

 # **Open Dash (beta)**

-## I still need to fix some stuff in todo.md
-No touching!

 ## Contribution
 - Make stuff
 - Make sure to run `CMake: Configure` when you add/remove a .cpp source file